 Life is a learning process and if any one of us knew all the answers we would no longer be living here but be among the gods.

 Personally, I love covering court.
-I get to watch live, unedited, democracy in action.
-These laws, these processes that young men and women have laid down their lives on Canadian and foreign soil to protect.
+I get to watch democracy played out live, unedited.
+These laws, these processes are what young men and women have laid down their lives for on Canadian and foreign soil.
 Real-life heroes in such roles as police officers, soldiers, social workers, child-care workers, and yes even journalists, have paid the ultimate price so that this seemingly imperfect system could exist.
 Their sacrifices have made it possible for anyone to sit in a public courtroom while prosecutor and defence lawyers openly argue cases before a judge, and sometimes a jury.
 None of the participants are restricted because of their personal religion, race, or sex; including me.

 The argument that reporting the names of those involved in the system could cause damage to others, such as family and friends, is a strong one, but we are all judged by the company we keep whether we find ourselves in a courtroom or not.
 One of the first things a parent does when their child reaches their teen years is to talk about peer pressure and the costs involved.
 If the person involved in the court system is a family member, then the parent has the opportunity to use the experience as a teaching tool.

-It’s always hard to tell people that their mistake may become part of a local newspaper’s coverage, but, truthfully, would they really want to have a reporter or a newspaper in their community that could be influenced by such a plea?
+It’s always hard to tell people that their mistake may become part of a local newspaper’s coverage, but, truthfully, would they really want to have a reporter or a newspaper in their community that could be influenced by such a plea as the young mother’s?
 Think of what that would represent.
-It would place a doubt in the reader’s mind about that reporter, or the newspaper’s, integrity because if they gave in to your plea, or influence, it would make you wonder who else they are being influenced by.
-Would you ever be able to trust their news coverage of the town council, environmental issues, or anything involving big industry.
+It would place a doubt in the reader’s mind about that reporter’s, or the newspaper’s, integrity because if they gave in to such a plea, or influence, it would make the reader wonder who else they are influenced by.
+Would the reader ever be able to trust their news coverage of the town council, environmental issues, or anything involving big industry.